 Size and Structural Complexity

-One of the most significant differences between commercial and residential roofing is the size of the structure and the roof area.
+One of the biggest differences between commercial and residential roofing is the size.
 Commercial roofs tend to be much larger, requiring specialized techniques and materials to ensure durability and longevity.

 Design and Installation Complexity

-Commercial roofing systems often incorporate flat surfaces with more complex slopes, curves, and penetrations for HVAC systems, skylights, and ventilation.
-This complexity makes commercial installations more intricate compared to residential roofing, which usually features simpler sloped designs.
+Commercial roofing often includes flat roofs and features complex slopes, curves, and penetrations for HVAC systems, skylights, and ventilation.
+This makes the installation process more intricate compared to residential roofing, which typically has simpler, sloped designs.

 Durability and Maintenance